Same Sex Relationships

 - Whilst provision is made for religious same sex marriages, this is only possible if the religious group ‘opts in’.
 Clergy from the Church of England and the Church in Wales are currently prohibited from performing a same sex marriage

-- There is no requirement to consummate a same sex marriage (and, therefore, nullity on the basis of non-consummation is not available as a ground for divorce)
+- There is no requirement to consummate a same sex marriage (and, therefore, nullity on the basis of non-consummation is not available) and

-- Adultery is not a basis for divorce; and
+- Adultery is not a basis for divorce.

 Frequently Asked Questions →

 Some of the questions which our same sex clients commonly ask us include: